State Farm Stadium: History

 Since moving to Arizona from St. Louis in 1988, the Cardinals had played at Sun Devil Stadium on the campus of Arizona State University in Tempe.
 The Cardinals planned to play there for only a few years, until a new stadium could be built in Phoenix.
 The savings and loan crisis derailed funding for a new stadium during the 1990s.
 Over time, the Cardinals expressed frustration at being merely tenants in a college football stadium.
 The lack of having their own stadium denied them additional revenue streams available to other NFL teams.
 The Cardinals campaigned several times in the years prior to its construction for a new and more modern facility.

+In 2000 and 2001 as the Cardinals began exploring places to build their new stadium, numerous cities began to bid for it.
+The Arizona Tourism and Sports Authority oversaw construction of the stadium and were responsible for finding the stadium's location.
+Tempe and Avondale were front runners, with other sites in downtown Phoenix, the Fort McDowell Indian Reservation, and near Fountain Hills also being considered.
+The Tempe site would be close to the Cardinals’ training facility but would cost the authority $30,000 monthly in water expenses.
+The Avondale land would be a donation by developer John F. Long, who would also assume the risk for the $26 million infrastructure cost.
+By 2002, Mesa and Glendale had also submitted bids and taken over as top choices.
+Ultimately, Mesa residents would vote to not approve the building of the stadium and Glendale was with its promised $36 million in infrastructure improvements and 11,000 parking spots near the stadium.